-CENERATOR GAS.
+GENERATOR GAS.

-The English Are Ahead of Us as Its Utilizers
+The English Are Ahead of Us as Its Utilizers.

-Though the use of ordinary lighting gas is customary in England in engines up to ten horse power, for larger sizes a small convenient apparatus has been devised for the production of a gas that cannot be used for illuminating pur-poses, but which gives very economi-cal results when burned in the engine cylinder.
-This is known as generator gas, the best fuels from which to obtain it being anthracite coal and gas coke, as these yield no tar; the thermal ef-ficiency is also described as low, it having about 160 heat units per cubic foot, as compared with 615 to 630 of London lighting gas, so that about four times the quantity is required to in-sure the same amount of power, the great quantity obtained, however, to-gether with the small amount of depreciation and labor necessary for production, it is said, make it in many cases comparable in cost to gas at 20 cents per thousand.
+Though the use of ordinary lighting gas is customary in England in engines up to ten horse power, for larger sizes Charles A. Lloyd of Muscatine County a small convenient apparatus has been devised for the production of a gas that cannot be used for illuminating purposes, but which gives very economical results when burned in the engine cylinder.
+This is known as generator gas, the best fuels from which to obtain it being anthracite coal and gas coke, as these yield no tar; the thermal efficiency is also described as low, it having about 160 heat units per cubic foot, as compared with 615 to 630 of London lighting gas, so that about four times the quantity is required to insure the same amount of power, the great quantity obtained, however, together with the small amount of depreclation and labor necessary for production, it is said, make it in many cents per thousand.